Canary-Prism/discord-bridge/discord-bridge-discord4j/README.md

 the [Discord4J](https://docs.discord4j.com/) implementation module for Discord Bridge

-this implementation does not support Interaction Contexts, you must utilise the deprecated `enabledInDMs` property
+~~this implementation does not support Interaction Contexts, you must utilise the deprecated `enabledInDMs` property~~ oops it actually does i was wrong sowwyy :3

+however its ContextType and InstallationTypes are handled just by ints? like just the raw ordinals from the api, so that's like really ugly for no real reason

 Discord4J's reactor system is cool and all but unfortunately the api uses CompletableFutures so a lot of the interactions using reactive patterns had to be gutted